flecoqui/projects/_posts/2017-05-18-Mandarine.md

         }

-As so far the application will only play MP4, MP3 and subtitile files (WEBVTT), it's not necessary to activate the Azure Media Services Streaming End Point, the files will be streamed directly from the SAS locator which improve the business model associated with the application.
+As so far the application will only play MP4, MP3 and subtitle files (WEBVTT), it's not necessary to activate the Azure Media Services Streaming End Point, the files will be streamed directly from the SAS locator which improve the business model associated with the application.

 ### Azure Search APIs ###

-Once the subtitles are translated in the different languages, it's valuable to use Azure Search to index all the subtitiles files in the different languages.
+Once the subtitles are translated in the different languages, it's valuable to use Azure Search to index all the subtitles files in the different languages.

 The following fields have been indexed:

 1. The name of the input video or audio file
 2. The url of the input video or audio file in the SAS locator
 3. A flag which indicates whether the content is an audio file in order to use the audio player instead of Azure Media Player
-4. The url of the subitile file in the SAS locator
+4. The url of the subtitle file in the SAS locator
 5. The language of the subtitle File
 6. The start time of the Subtitle
 7. The end time of the Subtitle
-8. The subtitile
+8. The subtitle

 Sample source code below in C#: